 Early History of Glen Ellyn

-The first European-American settlers to this area arrived in 1833 when three Babcock brothers took claim of land in what is now, partially, the Five Corners intersection of St. Charles, Geneva and Main Streets.
+The first European-American settlers to this area arrived in 1833 when three Babcock brothers took claim of land in what is now, partially, the Five Corners intersection of St. Charles, Geneva and Main Streets on the north side of Glen Ellyn.
 That area was called Babcock’s Grove, and included part of what would become Lombard.
 In 1834, the Churchill family arrived and staked their claim nearby, along St. Charles Road and Swift Road.
 Additional families, mostly from the New England area, soon arrived.
 A log cabin schoolhouse was constructed, and was the community’s first public building.
 The Stacy family arrived and purchased land on what is now Geneva Road, where they constructed a wayside inn in 1846, “a sort of tavern for the land-seekers and travelers.”
 This building is still on its original foundation and is Glen Ellyn’s only museum: Stacy’s Tavern Museum.
 The community became known as Stacy’s Corners.

 The residents of Stacy’s Corners tried to persuade the new railroad to lay tracks by their community.
 But Dr. Lewey Newton owned land in what we now call “downtown” and he deeded a right of way through his land to the railroad in 1848.
 This shifted the heart of the community a mile south.
 He built a train station at his own expense, and this stop became known as Newton Station.
 The first train passed through Glen Ellyn in 1849.
 In 1851, David Kelley became station agent.
 There was already a Newton town in Illinois, so he named it Danby for his birthplace in Vermont.